Retiring to Fuerteventura – How We Did It

 We become expats in Fuerteventura finally

-So we arrived in Fuerteventura late afternoon and went straight to our apartment.
+So we arrived in Fuerteventura airport late afternoon and went straight to our apartment.
 We immediately felt like we were at home.
 Admittedly, having the apartment already made retiring to Fuerteventura easier.
 We settled into life here quite easily over the next few weeks.
-Having said that, it did feel for a while like we were on holiday rather than living here permanently.
+That said, it did feel like we were on holiday rather than living here permanently.

-Sue started volunteering at the dog pound in La Oliva once a week to help make the life of the poor dogs there a bit more enjoyable.
+Sue started volunteering at the dog pound in La Oliva once a week to help make the poor dogs’ lives more enjoyable.
 On the third week, she told me that a lovely little black and white dog had been found as a stray and was in the shelter.
-The next week he was still there and again the following week.
+The next week, he was still there and again the following week.

-That meant his 3 weeks were coming to an end so he would be put down.
-So, on his last day, ironically April 1st, we went and adopted him.
+That meant his three weeks were coming to an end, so he would be put down.
+So, we adopted him on his last day, ironically April 1st.
 Sue called him Oscar.

 Expats in Spain - Retirement in the sun